patternizer/glosat-uppsala-300/README.md

 ## Contents

+* `uppsala-seasonal-means-and-nao.py` - python script to compare seasonal mean instrumental land surface temperature timeseries from Uppsala with seasonal NAO
-* `uppsala-300.py` - python script to compare instrumental land surface temperature timeseries from Uppsala and Stockholm
+* `uppsala-stockholm-comparison.py` - python script to compare instrumental land surface temperature timeseries from Uppsala and Stockholm
-* `extract-station-seasonal-means.py` - python script to extract seasonal means
+* `seasonal-means-wrapper.py` - python script to extract seasonal means

 ## Instructions for use